percona/mongodb_exporter/CONTRIBUTING.md

 ### Code Reviews

-After submitting your PR please add `pmm-review-exporters` team as a reviewer - that would auto assign reviewers to review your PR.
+Once the PR is ready for review, our team will be assigned as reviewers.

 ## After your Pull Request is merged